Group Policy vs. System Hardening: Why GPOs don’t provide sustainable security

 Enforce Administrator - Report (Bild: FB Pro GmbH)

 Various solutions are available for automation, including the Enforce Administrator.
-With the Enforce Administrator, automated system hardening is performed on the basis of proven and current standards.
+With the Enforce Administrator, automated System Hardening is carried out on the basis of proven and current standards.

-Also integrated: A systems management and audit system for monitoring compliance status.
-Regular self-healing based on the defined configurations is also included.
+Also integrated: A systems management and audit system for monitoring the compliance status.
+Regular “self-healing” based on the defined configurations is also included.

 GPO versus Enforce Administrator: the comparison